URSec/Silhouette-Compiler/README.md

-# The LLVM-based Silhouette Compiler
+# The LLVM-Based Silhouette Compiler

 This repository contains the source code of the LLVM-based Silhouette compiler.